christianhaitian/PortMaster/ports.md

 Title_F="Otto_Matic ."
 Desc="This is Pangea Software’s Otto Matic.
 Take control of the robot Otto Matic and save earth from aliens from Planet X" porter="brooksytech" locat="ottomatic.zip" runtype="rtr"

-Title="Oddworld: Abe's_Oddysee/Exoddus ."
+Title="Oddworld:_Abes_Oddysee_Exoddus ."
 Desc="It is a platformer with puzzle-solving elements.
 You need to copy all .lvl and .ddv files (and sound.dat for Exoddus) from the original game(s) to either ports/oddysee or ports/exoddus directory." porter="Orson" locat="Oddworld.zip"

 Title="Owlboy ."
 Desc="A story-driven platform adventure game, where you can fly and explore a brand new world in the clouds.
 Text is not readable on devices with screens less than 5 inches.
 You must have a copy of Owlboy for Linux copied to the ports/owlboy/gamedata folder." porter="Johnny on Flame" locat="Owlboy.zip" mono="y"